Last Updated on September 3, 2021

 The Science on Kudzu and Alcohol

-Further studies have confirmed that taking kudzu can reduce how much a person drinks, and that the isoflavones it contains likely contribute to this.
+Further studies4 have confirmed that taking kudzu can reduce how much a person drinks, and that the isoflavones it contains5 likely contribute to this.
 Although more studies are still needed, kudzu looks promising as a medicine for reducing alcohol intake.

 How Does Kudzu Work?